How to Apply: Application Process

 Please review the Pre-Select Procedure for additional information and guidance as you complete your application.

-Please note that if you are accepted into the USU DI during the pre-select application process, you are NOT eligible to participate in the computer matching process for the April match.
+Please note that if you are accepted into the USU DI during the pre-select application process, you are NOT eligible to participate in the computer matching process for the spring match.
 The USU DI will provide the names of all pre-selected interns to D&D Digital Systems, Inc. to ensure that accepted interns do not participate in the computer match.

 USU DI participates in the Prior Assessed Learning (PAL) program recognized by the Academy of Nutrition and Dietetics (AND).
 PAL is designed to grant internship credit based on the qualified applicant's previous work, volunteering, achievement, or education.